-Cognitive behavioral therapy (CBT) is the cornerstone of many substance abuse treatment programs.
+Cognitive-behavioral therapy (CBT) is the cornerstone of many substance abuse treatment programs.
 It targets harmful behavioral patterns and changes them through a process of identifying, understanding, and reworking the way a person thinks and feels.

 Through its focus on long-term change, CBT has helped many people develop the skills necessary to cope with urges and find healthier ways to seek pleasure.
-Helping your loved one understand what CBT entails can help them take an active role in their own recovery.
+Helping your loved ones understand what CBT entails can help them take an active role in their own recovery.

 CBT Is a Broad Category of Treatments

 Contrary to popular belief, CBT isn’t a specific therapy, but a system of behavioral treatment that utilizes various specific treatments.
 These treatments include rational behavior therapy, dialectic behavior therapy, cognitive therapy, and others.

 An experienced clinician will identify which CBT approaches are best suited for your loved one.
 For example, if your loved one believes that they cannot achieve anything, CBT will help them recognize their strengths and build self-confidence thought patterns.

 CBT Is Based on Theories of Logic and Education

 Recovery is a learning process, so it’s natural that CBT centers on education.
 Most thoughts and actions are learned.
 CBT aims to replace undesirable default responses with healthier ones.
 This approach is renowned for its long-term benefits.
 When your loved one understands why they’re practicing a behavior and how the behavior benefits them, they gain the confidence and motivation to continue on the path to recovery.

 CBT also has roots in the scientific method, which centers on hypothesis testing.
 For example, your loved one might hold the hypothesis that “I have no positive qualities.”
 CBT disproves false hypotheses, helping steer your loved one’s thinking in the right direction.